Mitigating scattering in a quantum system using only an integrating sphere: Results

 The number of bins can vary depending on the dynamic range of the intensity fluctuations, i.e., the number of digitization levels the fluctuations occupy.
 With a finite dynamic range, the larger the number of bins, the finer the bin size will be, we thus are able to resolve fine/high frequency fluctuations.
 As the dynamic range of most of the intensity fluctuations are within 100 digitization levels, we thus pick $N_p=N_c=100$ throughout our data analysis for obtaining histograms.

 The MI of the twin beams as functions of time shift (i.e, Eq.~(\ref{eq1}) is calculated at each time-shift step) for cases (i) and (ii) are presented in Fig.~\ref{fig:mi1}(c) by the red and green curves, respectively.
 Each curve is the average over 10 pairs of intensity fluctuations.
 Note that error bars representing one standard deviation are also shown on the graph, although they are too small to be readily discerned.
 We normalize the peak height of the MI in case (i) to unity; it appears to look like a Gaussian profile with a full width at half maximal (FWHM) of $75.7$~ns.
-With this normalzation, in case (ii), the peak height of the MI is reduced to 0.475 with a broadened FWHM of $93.5$~ns.
+With this normalization, in case (ii), the peak height of the MI is reduced to 0.475 with a broadened FWHM of $93.5$~ns.
 In addition to the Gaussian profile change, the peak position of the green curve is also delayed by $\tau_0 = 32.7$~ns with respect to the peak position of the red curve.
 This time delay $\tau_0$ can be comprehended as the ``memory time'' of the IS, implying that 47.5~\% of the input (i.e., unobstructed) MI can be stored in the IS for $\tau_0 =32.7$~ns.

 We also investigated the configuration in which \textit{only the scatterer is present} on the probe beam path.
 We used the same experimental setup shown in Fig.~\ref{fig:setup}(a) but \textit{without the IS}.
-The optical power of the scattered probe beam in this case is too weak to yield any meaningful intensity fluctuations that are not overwhelmed by detector's electronic noise.
+The optical power is insufficient to produce meaningful intensity fluctuations, as these are overwhelmed by the detector’s electronic noise.
 Based on this experimental observation, it is reasonable to assume that without the IS, the MI would be largely lost due to scattering.

+An intuitive explanation of how an IS mitigates scattering can be provided as follows.
+Because of the diffuser, the probe photons are scattered nearly uniformly in all directions, covering a solid angle of $4\pi$ steradians.
+By placing an IS \textit{immediately} after the diffuser, the forward-scattered probe photons from all directions are effectively recollected by the IS.
+These photons then undergo multiple reflections on the inner spherical surface of the IS before escaping through the exit port and eventually being focused on the photo-diode.
+Due to these multiple reflections, a time delay ($\tau_0 = 32.7$~ns) in the MI peak relative to the unobstructed MI is observed.
+Additionally, due to the inner surface of the IS having a reflectivity of approximately 98~\%, some probe photons are inevitably lost.
+This results in a degraded MI peak, which is 47.5~\% of the unobstructed MI peak.